Martial law under Ferdinand Marcos: 1986 People Power Revolution and exile of the Marcos family

 Increasing unrest springing from the economic collapse of the Philippines in the years after the assassination of Senator Benigno Aquino in 1983 came to a head in February 1986, when the EDSA People Power Revolution succeeded in unseating the Marcoses from Malacañang Palace.

-Fearful of a scenario in which Marcos' presence in the Philippines would lead to a civil war, the Reagan administration flew Marcos and a party of about 80 individuals – the extended Marcos family and a number of close associates – from the Philippines to Hawaii despite Marcos' objections.
+Fearful of a scenario in which Marcos's presence in the Philippines would lead to a civil war, the Reagan administration flew Marcos and a party of about 80 individuals – the extended Marcos family and a number of close associates – from the Philippines to Hawaii despite Marcos's objections.

 The exiles stayed at Hickam Air Force Base at the expense of the U.S. government.
 A month later, they moved into a pair of residences in Makiki Heights, Honolulu, which were registered to Marcos cronies Antonio Floirendo and Bienvenido and Gliceria Tantoco.

 Marcos would eventually die in exile in 1989.

 President Corazon Aquino eventually allowed the remaining members of the Marcos family to return to the Philippines to face various charges.
 News reports from the period record that Marcos supporters organized crowd from Manila's slums to welcome the Marcoses on their return.